 Personal data is defined as information that can be used to identify any living person.
 And as such if your organisation has employees and/or customers whose personal contact details are stored by your organisation, then you need to pay attention to GDPR.

 The current data protection laws in Ireland date back to 1988, and as such, the General Data Protection Regulation is new but not entirely alien.

 The major difference the new legislation brings on board is the fact that it places a lot more obligation on organisations to prove their compliance.

 GDPR is heavily focused on accountability.
-Each organisation has to shoulder the burden of proof of their compliance with the new legislation.
+Each organisation has to shoulder the burden of proof of its compliance with the new legislation.

 Additionally, individuals will have enhanced protection and more rights over their personal data.
 GDPR will allow individuals to make certain personal-protective requests of the organisations.

 Organisations will have to respond to these requests within 30 days under the new legislation.
-If the organization doesn’t respond, they will be fined by the Office of the Data Protection Commissioner.
+If the organization doesn’t respond, it will be fined by the Office of the Data Protection Commissioner.

 Prior to the new legislation, breaches of data protection law did not carry heavy penalties.
 With GDPR, things are about to change.
 The new law packs a brutal punch for defaulting organisations.